Garden offers now on

 Wood varnish

-Ideal for woodwork including external doors, door frames, timber windows and gates, varnish provides high-performance protection against UV light and water penetration.
+Ideal for woodwork including external doorsdoor frames, timber windows, and gates, exterior varnish wood products provide high-performance protection against UV light and water penetration.

-Available in clear matt, satin and gloss finishes, varnish helps to enhance the grain of your wood, darkening the surface slightly for a rich colour.
-For the best finish, the surface should be thoroughly prepared, filling any cracks and sanding back for the smoothest application.
+Available in clear mattsatin and gloss finishes, varnish helps to enhance the grain of your wood, and it darkens the surface slightly for a rich colour.
+For the best finish, your surface should be thoroughly prepared.
+Just use an exterior wood filler on any cracks, and try sanding beforehand for the smoothest application.

 Outdoor_shed_and_table.jpeg